-- 9.1 Appropriate feedback processes and calendars are endorsed by the D/PVCs L&T and appropriate personnel from partner organisations. - 9.2 Student feedback instruments are negotiated with partners at the time of negotiating the contract, and amended during the contract term as agreed, to ensure that: - 9.2.1 contractual obligations in relation to student feedback are considered and met - 9.2.2 student feedback procedures already in place by partner institutions are considered - 9.2.3 the type and conduct of student feedback is appropriate given the cultural context of delivery - 9.2.4 the use of student feedback results is aligned with RMIT's and partner institutions' student feedback policies - 9.2.5 outcomes from student feedback are communicated to students and partners - 9.2.6 regular monitoring of improvements occurs. - 9.3 Global Development and Performance and the school partner manager, in conjunction with the dean L&T, deputy PVCs L&T and Director, Learning Analytics are responsible for consultation, development and implementation of partner feedback processes.
+- 9.1 Appropriate feedback processes and calendars are endorsed by the ADVC L&T and appropriate personnel from partner organisations. - 9.2 Student feedback instruments are negotiated with partners at the time of negotiating the contract, and amended during the contract term as agreed, to ensure that: - 9.2.1 contractual obligations in relation to student feedback are considered and met - 9.2.2 student feedback procedures already in place by partner institutions are considered - 9.2.3 the type and conduct of student feedback is appropriate given the cultural context of delivery - 9.2.4 the use of student feedback results is aligned with RMIT's and partner institutions' student feedback policies - 9.2.5 outcomes from student feedback are communicated to students and partners - 9.2.6 regular monitoring of improvements occurs. - 9.3 Global Partnerships and the school partner manager, in conjunction with the dean L&T (or equivalent), ADVC L&T and Director Data and Analytics are responsible for consultation, development and implementation of partner feedback processes.